jpomfret/jpomfret.github.io/blog/content/post/2022/dbatools-2-0/index.md

 Set-DbatoolsConfig -FullName sql.connection.encrypt -Value optional -PassThru | Register-DbatoolsConfig
 ```

+> Note: The `-PassThru` parameter on `Set-DbatoolsConfig` is vital for these settings to be persisted as without that parameter nothing is passed down the pipeline from the Set command.

 ### View the configuration settings

 You can also view all the configurations or specific ones with the following `Get-DbatoolsConfig` commands.